-a scholarships the with a 2.5 GPA, preferably to a sophomore student planning missing information will not be reviewed and you will miss your opportunity to qualify for a scholarship or grant.
-You can apply for more than one scholarship.
-You may apply for up to six scholarships with one tan Community Colleges Board of Trustee policy limits students from receiving more than one Institutional fee-paying scholarship per year.
+3. Fill out an application.
+Fill out the MCC scholarship application and attach all the required information and documents.
+Applications with missing information will not be reviewed and you will miss your opportunity to qualify for a scholarship or grant.
+You may apply for up to six scholarships with one MCC application.
+Some require different applications.
+Metropolitan Community College Board of Trustee policy limits students from receiving more than one Institutional fee-paying scholarship per year.
 If the scholarship requires that you submit financial aid forms, you must complete a Free Application for Federal Student Aid.
-These forms are available from your high school counselor, your campus financial aid
+These forms are available from your high school counselor, your campus financial aid office or online at www.fafsa. ed.gov.
+When completing the form, use MCC's school code 002484 to speed processing.